 Those crazy yogis!
 They will come at you for just about anything – what you eat, what you wear, and how you teach the pelvic tilt.
-Recently, I have been shamed for teaching older yogis inversions, because once you are 40 some think you should sit quietly on your mat.
+Recently, I have been shamed for teaching inversions to older yogis, because once you are 40 some think you should only sit quietly on your mat.

 Yoga teachers also argue over much more important stuff on Facebook like what kind of touch is an inappropriate touch, and giving too much power to a “guru.”

 Listen, these are important matters to consider.
 “Gurus” who take advantage of their students and give an inappropriate assist need to go far, far away.
 But what exactly is a bad touch?

 I hardly adjust my students at all these days, and it’s not because I feel I am touching inappropriately.
 It’s because someone will post that in their opinion they are perfect and so I am a bad yoga teacher.

 This gets the person posting a lot of attention, and that’s the crux of the problem with Facebook.
 People thrive on attention.
 “Me, me, me, please ‘like’ me.”

 Here’s the thing: If you don’t like you, then all the “likes” in the world won’t make up for that.

 Today it’s cool to be “triggered,” which means you are upset and within your rights to blame everyone else for your behavior from Mark Zuckerberg to the Russians.
 Being a victim gets lots of “likes.”
 Having your shit together is intimidating.
 Even the most powerful, together yogis I know are posting “I hate my body, too,” because it sells.
 This isn’t real vulnerability.
 This is marketing.